Higher algebraic structures in Hamiltonian Floer theory: Cylindrical contact homology and Floer homology

-It is shown in (\cite{F}, proposition 2.1) that the cylindrical contact cohomology is given by the sum of the Floer cohomologies of powers of $\phi$, Here $\HF^*(\phi^k)^{\IZ_k}$ denotes the subgroup of elements in $\HF^*(\phi^k)$ which are invariant under the obvious action, $\IZ_k\times\CF^*(\phi^k)\to\CF^*(\phi^k)$, $(i,x)\mapsto\phi^i(x)$, on the underlying chain group.
-On the chain level, the isomorphism between cylindrical contact cohomology and Floer cohomology is given by $\gamma\mapsto (x\pm\ldots\pm\phi^{k-1}(x))/k$, where $\gamma$ is the unparametrized Reeb orbit corresponding to the fixed points $x,\ldots,\phi^{k-1}(x)$ of $\phi$, see also the comment on the relation between closed Reeb orbits and fixed points of $\phi^k$ from above as well as (\cite{McL}, theorem 1.2).
-The choice of signs is related to the choice of coherent orientations for the moduli spaces in \cite{BM}; in particular, if $\gamma$ is a bad orbit, then the sum on the right-hand-side gives zero. \\

-In order to see that the $\IZ_k$-invariant part of the Floer cohomology group of $\phi^k$ agrees with $\HF^*(\phi^k)$ as in the case of Hamiltonian symplectomorphisms on closed symplectic manifolds, we follow \cite{BO} and assume that the $S^1$-dependent Hamiltonians $H^k_t$ defining $\phi^k$ for each $k\in\IN$ are obtained as a small perturbation of a $S^1$-independent Hamiltonian $H=H_0: M\to\IR$ using a small Morse function on each closed orbit of $H$.
-Identifying each $k$-periodic orbit of $H$ with the circle using an appropriate parametrization, we assume that each Morse function is $1/k$-periodic to obtain the required $\IZ_k$-symmetry on the set of generators of the chain complex underlying $\HF^*(\phi^k)$.
-On the other hand, it can be directly seen from the definition of the Morse-Bott differential in \cite{BO} that all perturbed orbits represent the same generator on homology. \\

-For the well-definedness of cylindrical contact cohomology one crucially uses the compactness result for holomorphic curves in cylindrical manifolds established in \cite{BEHWZ}.
-While this requires $M_{\phi}$ and hence $M$ to be closed, it is one of the two key observations for our result that the classical $C^0$-bounds for holomorphic curves used in the definition of symplectic cohomology (and its TQFT-structure) still hold. \\
+For the well-definedness of cylindrical contact homology one crucially uses the compactness result for holomorphic curves in cylindrical manifolds established in \cite{BEHWZ} which itself crucially relies on the fact that $M_{\phi}$ and hence $M$ is closed.
+On the other hand, it is well-known, see \cite{R}, that Hamiltonian Floer homology can be generalized to open symplectic manifolds with cylindrical ends, after requiring that the Hamiltonian function $H:S^1\times M\to\IR$ is of a special form on the cylindrical end.
+To this end, we follow \cite{R} and assume from now on that the underlying Hamiltonian function $H: S^1\times M\to\IR$ has \emph{asymptotic linear growth} of some slope $m>0$ in the sense that there exists some $\theta_0>0$ such that, when $x=(\theta,p)\in\IR^+\times\del M$ is a point in the cylindrical end, we have $H(t,\theta,p)=m\cdot \theta$ for $\theta\geq\theta_0$. \\

-Indeed, from now on assume that $M$ is no longer closed but a Liouville manifold as defined above and let $\phi=\phi^H_1$ be a Hamiltonian symplectomorphism with a Hamiltonian $H:S^1\times M\to\IR$ of the form above.
-Since the $C^0$-bound for the Floer trajectory $u$ from (\cite{R}, lemma 2.1) immediately gives a $C^0$-bound for the map $\tilde{u}: \IR\times S^1\to \IR\times M_{\phi}$ ensuring that its image stays in a compact subset of the open mapping torus $M_{\phi}$, it follows that the compactness result for holomorphic curves from \cite{BEHWZ} still hold and hence the cylindrical contact cohomology of the mapping torus $M_{\phi}$ is still well-defined.
-In (\cite{F}, proposition 3.1) this observation is used to give the following new connection between symplectic cohomology and symplectic field theory.
+Since the $C^0$-bound for the Floer trajectory $u$ from (\cite{R}, lemma 2.1) immediately gives a $C^0$-bound for the map $\tilde{u}: \IR\times S^1\to \IR\times M_{\phi}$ ensuring that its image stays in a compact subset of the open mapping torus $M_{\phi}$, it follows that the compactness result for holomorphic curves from \cite{BEHWZ} still hold and hence the cylindrical contact homology of the mapping torus $M_{\phi}$ is still well-defined. \\